GraphEngineering/legacy-typescript-tooling/README.md

 ## How does TST work?

-TST writes its defaults to a folder (`.tst`) and then generates and runs CLI commands assuming those defaults are in place.
-While running `npx tst init` in an empty node project you should see something like this...
+TST writes default config files to the `.tst` directory whenever `tst init` is executed.
+Commands like `tst build <package-name>` simply run a CLI command assuming those defaults are in place.
+For example, `tst test <package-name>` runs the command `npx jest packages/<package-name>`.

+Nothing special is happening here!
+Feel free to run these commands on your own without using TST.
+Since no magic is involved, it's easy to stop using this tool, just all of the files in `.tst` into the project root and add the commands TST generates to the `scripts` section of your `package.json`.

 ### Setting Up a Project